Welcome to the Quote3D Documentation!

 When generating a quote, you can provide custom configuration in the request body.
 Any parameters you don't specify will be automatically taken from your Dashboard Slice Profile settings.
 This allows you to override specific settings per quote while keeping defaults for others.

 Important: If you don't provide a parameter in your request, the API will use the value from your Dashboard Slice Profile (Printer Profile, Material Profile, or Global Settings).
 Make sure to set up your default profiles in the Dashboard for consistent quotes.
+You can also configure all your parameters in a specific Printer Profile on the Dashboard and simply pass its 'printer_id' in your request to apply those settings instantly without passing them individually.

 printer_config